 - Premises liability accidents – If you sustained a burn injury after becoming trapped in a burning building or due to hazards such as malfunctioning power outlets, you may have a premises liability case.
 It is a property owner’s duty to provide for the reasonable care of visitors.
 This includes repairing known fire hazards such as blocked exits or electrical problems.

 Burns can be of the first, second, or third degree depending on the severity of the damage.
 First-degree burns affect the outer layer of skin, causing pain but no blistering or long-term tissue damage.
 Second-degree burns involve part of the dermis, or inner layer of the skin.
 Third-degree burns can damage the body’s underlying tendons, muscles, and bones, as well as destroy the epidermis and dermis.
-Every burn injury that results from someone else’s negligence warrants the attention of an attorney, if only for a consultation regarding an insurance settlement.
+Every burn injury that results from someone else’s negligence warrants the attention of a Scranton burn injury attorney, if only for a consultation regarding an insurance settlement.

 Why Talk to an Attorney About a Burn Injury?